 |ESM 241||Environmental Politics and Policy||2 units|

-Descriptions of the Bren School core and elective courses.
+Descriptions of the Bren School core and elective courses are available here.

 Back to top

 In addition to the broad training they receive in the core courses, MESM students choose one of the following specializations during the winter quarter of their first year.